parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Nonlinear.UseJacobian   True

-This key specifies the value of :math:`\epsilon` used in approximating the action of the Jacobian on a vector with approximate directional derivatives of the nonlinear function.
+*double* **Solver.Nonlinear.DerivativeEpsilon** 1e-7 This key specifies
+the value of :math:`\epsilon` used in approximating the action of the Jacobian on a vector with approximate directional derivatives of the nonlinear function.
 This parameter is only used when the UseJacobian key is **False**.
-Example Useage:

 .. container:: list